 Buddy Scrub Australian Pink Clay Face Mask for Sensitive and Dry Skin The absorbent properties of 100% Australian Pink Clay will help to draw out impurities from your pores, encourage cell renewal and leave your skin feeling soft and clean.
 Great for all skin types, but especially useful for sensitive or dry skin due to its ability to help balance complexion and reduce inflammation.

-For Oily Areas: the T-zone (chin, nose, and forehead).
+The T-zone (chin, nose, and forehead).
 To combat excess oil production, we recommend a mask that has clay or charcoal in it.
 These ingredients help to attract and bind the oil to mattify the skin.